open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 [Summary](https://github.com/open-telemetry/opentelemetry-proto/blob/main/opentelemetry/proto/metrics/v1/metrics.proto#L244)
 metric data points convey quantile summaries, e.g. What is the 99-th percentile latency of my HTTP server.
-Unlike other point types in OpenTelemetry, Summary points cannot be merged in a meaningful way.
+Unlike other point types in OpenTelemetry, Summary points cannot always be merged in a meaningful way.
 This point type is not recommended for new applications and exists for compatibility with other formats.